TUM-AVS/Frenetix-Motion-Planner/README.md

 <details>
 <summary> <h2> 📃 Citation </h2> </summary>

-If you use this repository for any academic work, please cite our code:
+The whole FRENETIX setup is further explained in [this video](https://youtu.be/qolOb8YWvT0?si=mq0lb31lwqxdwTNq) If you use this repository for any academic work, please cite our code:
 - [Analytical Planner Paper](https://arxiv.org/abs/2402.01443)